Dogs Go | Wirral Dog Day Care

 • Little and often: Keep sessions short and frequent.
 Consistency is key.
 Working with a trainer, if you can afford it, can really help you reach your lead walking goals as you are accountable and have the guidance you need.

-Why Positive or Force-Free Training Matters
+Why Positive and Force-Free Training Matters

 1. Builds Trust and Strengthens Bonds